 Dr. Rittelmann has delivered papers in the U.S. and abroad.
-Recent and forthcoming publications include: “Propaganda,” in Photography in the Third Reich: Art, Physiognomy and Propaganda, (Bloomsbury Publishing, forthcoming); “In the Lines of the Face: Portrait Photography, Physiognomy and Social Darwinism,” in Streitfall Evolution: Eine Kulturgeschichte (Debating Evolution: A Cultural History), (Boehlau Verlag, 2016); “Gone Viral: Medical Science and Contemporary Textile Art,” (Marion Art Gallery, SUNY Fredonia, 2013); “’Superior to Any Drawing’: Charles Darwin and the Evolution of Modern Portrait Photography” in 150 Years of Evolution: Darwin’s Impact on the Humanities and Social Sciences (San Diego State Press, 2011); "Winold Reiss to Kara Walker: The Silhouette in Black American Art" in From Black to Schwarz: Cultural Crossovers between African America and Germany (L.I.T.
+Recent and forthcoming publications include: “Propaganda,” in Photography in the Third Reich: Art, Physiognomy and Propaganda, (Bloomsbury Publishing, forthcoming); “In the Lines of the Face: Portrait Photography, Physiognomy and Social Darwinism,” in Streitfall Evolution: Eine Kulturgeschichte (Debating Evolution: A Cultural History), (Boehlau Verlag, 2016); “Gone Viral: Medical Science and Contemporary Textile Art,” (Marion Art Gallery, State University of New York at Fredonia, 2013); “’Superior to Any Drawing’: Charles Darwin and the Evolution of Modern Portrait Photography” in 150 Years of Evolution: Darwin’s Impact on the Humanities and Social Sciences (San Diego State Press, 2011); "Winold Reiss to Kara Walker: The Silhouette in Black American Art" in From Black to Schwarz: Cultural Crossovers between African America and Germany (L.I.T.
 Verlag, 2010); and “Facing Off: Photography, Physiognomy, and National Identity in the Modern German Photobook,” in Radical History Review (Duke University Press, 2010).

 Class field trip to the Albright Knox Art Gallery, Buffalo.